obonaventure/mmtp-book/quic.rst

 .. note:: Encrypting ``TLS Client Hello`` and ``TLS Server Hello``

    When TLS 1.3 is used above TCP, the ``TLS Client Hello`` and ``TLS Server Hello`` messages are sent in clear because the client and the server have not yet exchanged the session keys.
 A similar approach could have been used for QUIC, but there was a fear that middleboxes could analyze the contents of these initial QUIC messages and try to interfere with them.
-To add some burden on such middleboxes, QUIC encrypts the Initial packets using a secret that is derived from the destination connection ID of the client's first Initial packet.
+To add some burden on these middleboxes, QUIC encrypts the Initial packets using a secret that is derived from the destination connection ID of the client's first Initial packet.
 The pseudocode below, extracted from :cite:`rfc9001`, shows how the client and the server keys are derived:

    .. code-block:: python